 The aim of a coaching relationship is to help you obtain clarity in your professional and personal goals, and to create forward momentum towards achieving these.
 Together, we will achieve your hoped-for future.

 Coaching can be helpful to you in all sorts of situations.
 These could include:

 Transitions.
 Be it taking on a managerial position, moving city, company or role, having a new baby, starting and ending relationships, transitions disrupt our existing ways of being and doing.
 Working with a coach can turn transitions into the most fertile grounds for learning and growth, rather than a source of resentment.

 Achieving Goals.
-You may have a clear goal in mind – such as getting that promotion, becoming a better manager, hitting that fitness level or improving a significant relationship, setting up a website – but you’re having some frustrations staying on the course.
+You may have a clear goal in mind – such as getting that promotion, becoming a better manager, hitting that fitness level or improving a significant relationship – but you’re having some frustrations staying on the course.
 A coach will help you take a candid look at what hinders and helps you, and work with you to design a more effective path.

 Decisions.
 Decisions may leave you tangled up in knots in your head.
 You may feel paralysed from the immensity of the decision and the breadth of possible options, or exhausted from trying to do it all and please everyone.
 You can work with a coach to carve a path that is true to who you are, giving yourself the right level of challenge without being overwhelmed.

 Unspecified unease.
 You may feel a vague sense of unease about how work, family or a relationship is going, but you’re unable to pinpoint why, or what to do.
 With a coach, you can achieve better awareness and begin to take action.